rreece/rreece.github.io/outline-of-philosophy/invitation.md

 From there, naturalism has lasted in various forms to bloom through the scientific revolution.
 In many philosophical movements and counter-movements, elements of naturalism have evolved and been refined.
-Heroes for naturalism include Thales, Democritus, Epicurus, Lucretius, Newton, Hume, Reichenbach, Sellars, Quine, and many others.
+Heroes for naturalism include Thales, Democritus, Epicurus, Lucretius, Isaac Newton, David Hume, Hans Reichenbach, Rudolf Carnap, W.V.O.
+Quine, Wilfrid Sellars, and many others.

 [^Prado2006]: @Prado_2006_Ionian_enchantment_A_brief_history_of_scientific
     gives a nice introduction to the Ionian Enlightenment.